 inference data flow

 The model leg reuses the Voice modality’s track convention.
-A call carries two audio tracks, and the agent attach binds the model to both:
+A call carries two audio tracks.
+The agent attach binds the model to both:

 Frames flow continuously.
-On the uplink, ClutchCall streams caller audio to the model at 1x real-time as it arrives — the model perceives the utterance during the listening window, not in a burst after it ends.
-On the downlink, the model’s audio deltas stream straight back out to the caller as they are produced.
+On the uplink, ClutchCall streams caller audio to the model at 1x real-time as it arrives.
+The model perceives the utterance during the listening window, not in a burst after the window ends.
+On the downlink, the model’s audio deltas stream directly back to the caller as the model produces them.

 There is no “send the whole utterance, then wait” round-trip.
-Continuous prefill plus the commit gate (below) is what gives a near-zero gap between end-of-speech and the first audio-out frame.
+Continuous prefill plus the commit gate (below) gives a near-zero gap between end-of-speech and the first audio-out frame.

 Turn-taking: the client-commit gate

-A server-side VAD model decides on its own when your turn ended and starts talking.
-A speech-to-speech model has no server VAD — so the decision of when the user’s turn ended is ClutchCall’s to make, locally.
+A server-side VAD model decides on its own when your turn ended, and then it starts to talk.
+A speech-to-speech model has no server VAD.
+Thus ClutchCall makes the decision of when the user’s turn ended, locally.
 This is a feature, not a gap: it is the protocol-clean place to gate backchannels.
 ClutchCall runs a local turn detector over the inbound caller audio and drives the model with explicit signals:

 1